mariemat/mars/content/pages/home.md

 3...2...1...and liftoff !
 Welcome to my space of discoveries !
 Lets learn together how astronauts and scientists from around the world prepare to space missions and exploration.
 I assembled for you several sources on the topic, movies and books recommendations as well as articles that summarize my most interesting discoveries.
 Have fun looking around !

-This project is directed by Marion, a student in France.
-If you are interested in exchanging with me about certain topics, feel welcome to leave me a comment.
+This project is directed by me, Marion, a highschool student in France.